pohanson/tp/docs/UserGuide.md

    * `delete 3` : Deletes the 3rd contact shown in the current list.

    * `delete 1 2 3` : Deletes the 1st, 2nd, and 3rd contacts shown in the current list.

+   * `template s:Contacted` : Opens the email template editor for contacts with "Contacted" status.

    * `clear` : Deletes all contacts.